 Plastic Free July is a global movement that raises awareness and helps people like you look for solutions to one of the greatest environmental challenges of our time... plastic pollution.

-But don't worry, it is not about living an entire month without any plastic, even for the most eco conscious of us, that would be very nearly impossible.
-Plastic Free July is more about giving you the chance to stop and think about your lifestyle and to give you a short period of time to focus on some small manageable changes that could really make a difference long term.
+But don't worry, it is not about living an entire month without any plastic, even for the most eco conscious of us, that would be impossible.
+Plastic Free July is more about giving you the chance to stop and think about your lifestyle and to give you a short period of time to focus on some small manageable changes that could really make a BIG difference long term.

 Challenge yourself this Plastic Free July to think about some of the single use plastics you use on a regular basis.
-Pick one, or more if you're feeling motivated, and consider what alternatives you could use to reduce or even eliminate these single use plastics from your life.
+Pick one, or more if you're feeling motivated, and consider what you could use to reduce or even eliminate these single use plastics from your life.

-Plastic Free July is all about small steps, so you can challenge yourself with as many or as few items as you think you can manage.
+Plastic Free July is all about small steps, so you can challenge yourself with as many or as few changes as you think you can manage.
 The ultimate goal is to change your habits so that you are then able to maintain these changes beyond July.

 Sign up to the Plastic Free July challenge and you'll get weekly emails that will help to keep you motivated.
 You'll also get some tips and tricks and get to hear about other peoples inspiring stories.